socotecio/django-socio-grpc/docs/features/grpc-action.rst

 .. note::
     In the ``UserListResponse`` message, the ``results`` field is a ``UserResponse`` message, it is the message generated from the ``UserProtoSerializer``.
-    This field name can be changed using :ref:`message_list_attr<proto-serializer-extra-kwargs-options>`.
+    This field name can be changed using :ref:`Serializer Meta attr<customizing-the-name-of-the-field-in-the-listresponse>` or :ref:`serializer kwargs<proto-serializer-extra-kwargs-options>`.
-    There is also a ``count`` field which is the total number of results, it is present only if the pagination is enabled.
+    There is also a ``count`` field which is the total number of results, it **is present only if the pagination is enabled**.

 .. _grpc-action-use-request-and-response-list: